 It started with four friends.
-Just three guys and a girl in a studio, each with wildly different personalities and dreams, but all united in their support of each other.
+Three guys and a girl in a studio, each with wildly different personalities and dreams, but all united in their support of each other.
 Before they knew it, almost by accident, they were recording some of the most powerful material of their careers, moving into a house together, and launching one of the most exciting new names in music: Whatever We Are.

 The group's four members—Gabrielle Ross, Chris "Trippz" Michaud, Joey Castellani, and Ian Biggs—had spent the majority of their careers as solo arts, but the energy when they wrote and recorded together was undeniable, so they embraced the new direction and uprooted their lives to move into a shared house on Long Island where they could make music in their living room-turned-studio-space full time.
 As a result, these songs represent not only a clean start artistically, but also a fresh new outlook on life.
-At times calling to mind modern chart toppers like The Black Eyed Peas and Twenty One Pilots, Whatever We Are's music blurs the boundaries of genre as it melds four distinct voices into a singular whole, and four wildly different backgrounds and personalities into a unit.
+Whatever We Are's music blurs the boundaries of genre as it melds four distinct voices into a singular whole, and four wildly different backgrounds and personalities into a unit.
 Their mission is to carry this theme of breaking boundaries much farther than music, and inspire others to be undeniably true to who they are.
 With this, they wear white to symbolize unity and a blank canvas.
 Each member contributing equally to their songs, starting from a blank canvas each time and the creative process forever a new formula.
 The foundation based on a judgment free zone, no limitations, just open mindedness and passion.

 Whatever We Are is: